mathematica-pub/frontend-shared-packages/apps/my-work/src/assets/documentation/about.md

        - energy-intensity
    ```

-4. Now navigate to the `projects/my-work/src/app/content` directory.
+4. Now navigate to the `apps/my-work/src/app/content` directory.
 Create a new Angular component
    there where you will make your charts.
 You must use the same name as you used to create the
    directory entry.

    ```
-   ├── projects
+   ├── apps
    │   ├── my-work
    │   │   ├── src
    │   │   │   ├── app